-These muffin recipes are healthy, easy and perfect for breakfast or snacks!
+These muffin recipes are easy and perfect for breakfast or snacks!
 Try everything from classic blueberry to chocolate banana.

 What’s cozier than a muffin in the morning?
 Here at A Couple Cooks, we like to keep things healthy and wholesome.
 Because here’s the thing: often muffins are just glorified cupcakes.
 Muffin recipes can be packed with sugar, making them little better than a piece of cake for breakfast.